 Sit on the floor with your legs stretched out straight in front of you.
 Slowly bend one knee up towards your chest, sliding your foot along the floor, until you feel a gentle stretch.
 Hold for five seconds.
 Straighten your leg as far as you can and hold in this position for five seconds.

 Repeat 10 times with each leg.
 If you can’t get down onto the floor, sit on a sofa and use a board or tea tray as a surface to slide your foot along.

 The following exercises might be quite hard to do, so try to do them two to three times a week.

 Straight-leg raise (lying)

-Sit on the edge of a table or bed.
-Cross your ankles over.
-Push your front leg backwards and back leg forwards against each other until the thigh muscles become tense.
-Hold for 10 seconds, then relax.
-Switch legs and repeat.
-Do 4 sets with each leg.
+Sit on the edge of a table, seat or bed and cross your ankles.
+Push your front leg backwards and back leg forwards against each other until your thigh muscles become tense.

 Sit on a chair.
 Without using your hands for support, stand up and then sit back down.
 Make sure each movement is slow and controlled.
-Repeat for 1 minute.
-As you improve, try to increase the number of sit/stands you can do in 1 minute and try the exercise from lower chairs or the bottom two steps of a staircase.
+Repeat until you can’t do anymore.

 Rest for one minute then repeat another two times.
 If the chair is too low, start with rising from a cushion on the seat and remove when you don’t need it any more.